SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Can we get StaticIP for this instance ?
 YES! we can get but it is very costly thing.
 - Even your home PublicIP is Dynamic.
 If you want StaticIP, you need to pay money to ISP provider.
 - What is VPC peering and what is the condition to create VPC peering connection ?
-- Create a VPC peering connection between "Roboshop_VPC & Default_VPC"
+- Create a VPC peering connection between Roboshop_VPC & Default_VPC
-- So let us take "Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC".
+- So let us take Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC
 - Accept request in the same account and then add routes in VPC.
 - Try to add routes in main route table, because it is the default route table which is created automatically   to communicate between the subnets, if not reflecting, then add explicitly ?
 - If you want only one (or) two Private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.
-- Go through the "Terraform-aws-vpc-module" how we developed vpc and resources inside it.
+- Go through the Terraform-aws-vpc-module, how we developed VPC & resources inside it.
 - We have a Tagging strategy because we have more resources, so we use better tagging strategy.
-- We have Common_tags and Resource_tags ? what is the difference between them ?
+- We have Common_tags and Resource_tags ?
+What is the difference between them ?
-- We used "merg" function in tagging strategy to merge Common_tags and Resource_tags.
+- We used merg function in tagging strategy to merge Common_tags & Resource_tags.
-- You can also create s3 bucket for vpc module.
+- You can also create s3 bucket in VPC module development.

 ### Session-31
-- Go through the code of "Terraform-aws-vpc-module" in VS.
+- Go through the code of Terraform-aws-vpc-module in VS.
 - While developing VPC module, we come across Peering section, is really Peering connection is required ?
   Peering may not require for everyone, when this Peering is useful ?
-- Bydefault Peering connection between two VPC's is not possible.
+- By default Peering connection between two VPC is not possible.
 - If we want to connect with the resources which are in another VPC, then you require peering.
 - How to connect to other VPC which is in another company ?
 Install VPN in Default_VPC & Connect.
-- Example consider Requestor is "Roboshop" and Acceptor is "User" provided VPC or Default VPC.
+- Example consider Requestor is Roboshop & Acceptor is User provided VPC or Default VPC.
-- In VPC peering, when you are adding routes in VPC, if acceptor vpc is not in our control what you will do ?
+- In VPC peering, when you are adding routes in VPC, if acceptor VPC is not in our control what you will do ?
   We should inform them to add the acceptor route in their terraform code.
 - Big companies depends on multiple companies to deal different modules.
-- So users can decide if peering is required or not ? if required they have to give VPC peering_id, if they are not giving, we should consider default_VPC.
+- So users can decide if peering is required or not ?
+If required they have to give VPC peering id, if they are not giving, we should consider default VPC.
 Go through the peering.tf file
-- Overall developing your vpc module is completed and you pushed it to the internet (Github), then how to refer this ? "source = "git"::<https_URL>ref=main"
+- Overall developing your VPC module is completed & you pushed it to the internet (Github), then how to refer this ? source = "git::<https_URL>ref=main"
-- So when you do "terraform init" the module will be downloaded in where we are testing the code and it will automatically create a folder called "module"
+- So when you do terraform init the module will be downloaded in where we are testing the code & it will automatically create a folder called module.
-- Till now we used "Allow-all" method while creating SG, but now we use strict rules.
+- Till now we used Allow-all method while creating SG, but now we use strict rules.
-- How to use Security Groups effectively according to the roboshop documentation ?
+- How to use Security Groups effectively according to the Roboshop documentation ?
-- We install vpn in Default_VPC to connect Private instances which are Present in Roboshop_VPC.
+- We install VPN in Default_VPC to connect to Private instances which are Present in Roboshop_VPC.
-- We can create a folder (Example) and keep all the testing code in it, so that it will be easy for everyone to use the module.
+- We can create a folder (Example) & keep all the testing code in it, so that it will be easy for everyone to use the module.
 - We keep all our resources in 1a zone.
-- In vpc module developing, we need to publish outputs then only users can get the information.
+- In VPC module developing, we need to publish outputs then only users can get the information.
-- We have a Database subnet groups, because Databases have different behaviour, nothing but just adding database subnet ids.
+- We have a Database subnet group, because Databases have different behaviour, nothing but just adding database subnet ids.
-- We also have Open-source modules for vpc also, if you search in google you can use that also, instead of developing vpc module, but for practice you need to know.
+- We also have Open source modules for VPC, if you search in google you can use that also, instead of developing, but for practice you need to know.

 ### Session-32
 - Till now we used Allow-all method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop Documentation only.
 - We have developed our own customized module for creating VPC right ?
 In this session also we are going to develop our own customized module for SG.
 Refer Roboshop-aws-sg-module in VS.
-- We created SG's & SG rules for all components according to the Roboshop Documentation.
+- We created Security groups & SG rules for all components according to the Roboshop Documentation.
 - Why we created separate folders for every resources in Roboshop-terraform ?
 Refresh time
 - Since they are in separate folders, consider they are like different projects.
 - Go through 01-vpc, 02-sg, 03-vpn, 04-ec2 code in Roboshop-terraform in VS.
 - What is the main input required to create a SG ?
 VPC_ID
 - For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc. How do you get the information of resource which is in another team, project, folder ?
 SSM Parameter store
-- What is SSM Parameter store in "AWS systems manager" ?
+- What is SSM Parameter store in AWS systems manager ?
 Configuration storage.
 - What does Configuration storage (or) Central storage do ?
 - What is the Naming convention while storing Configuration (or) Key-Value pair in SSM ?
-- Generally Naming format will be in linux structure like "/roboshop/dev/vpc_id"
+- Generally Naming format will be in linux structure like /roboshop/dev/vpc_id
 - As we know Data-sources is used to query the data dynamically from the providers & also from the existing resources right ?
 But to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data source, but we used data source only to query the default vpc_id, but to